Why is there a Community Service Program?

 How can I find out how many community service hours I have accumulated?

-Starting in the summer of 2011 students will be able to see their community service hours when they log in to the student log section on the 2volunteer web site.
+Students can see the detail of their community service hours when they log in to the student log section on the 2volunteer web site.
+In addition, the total hours are available in each student’s X2/Aspen account.
 You can also check in the office by asking Martha.

 What are the consequences of reporting false or misleading information?